 Another story is of an Iraqi who starts a women’s clinic to help women in Iraq who need medical assistance.
 However, because her clinic is not creating enough jobs, there is little financial assistance to expand the service.
 Klay implies Iraq is a “Bizarro World” where no one seems to communicate understandably, and most act without accomplishment.

 Klay implies the experience of becoming a Marine saturates the being of some soldiers.
-Their experience in combat and the comradeship of belonging compel re-enlistment and/or redeployment.
+Their experience in combat and the comradeship of belonging compels re-enlistment and/or redeployment.
 Being a civilian becomes too unstructured.
 In some cases, Klay suggests civilian life is threatening to a soldier with experience of combat.
 Some redeployed soldiers become command officers that live in a world of only “us and them” with all of “them” as expendable sub-human beings.

 In a final story, Klay writes of a Marine veteran horribly disfigured by an IED.
 A Marine that joined and served in the same place and at the same time as the disfigured veteran is a close friend.
 The uninjured friend stays in touch with his fellow ex-Marine.
 They recall old times.
-They are close friends but the IED has so profoundly changed their relationship that the friendship has devolved into a friendship of un-equals.
+They are close friends, but the IED has so profoundly changed their relationship that the friendship has devolved into a friendship of un-equals.
 Intimate civilian relationships, taken for granted by both before disfigurement, are now probabilistically experienced by only one of the friends.
-Klay’s stories show that combat is a psychological; often physical life changing experience.
+Klay’s stories show that combat is a psychological, often physical life changing experience.

 Klay is a veteran.
 He seems to be saying it is important to understand what it means to become a soldier before signing up.
-“Redeployment” is neither right or wrong but it can be right and wrong.
+“Redeployment” is neither right or wrong, but it can be right and wrong.
 The best civilians and soldiers can do is “try to do right”.